jessecambon/Data-Science-Sandbox/source/Chart_Collection.md

 Tips for Effective Visual Communication
 ---------------------------------------

 -   Simplicity is key.
-Remove duplicative labels or other elements, hide gridlines that aren't visually helpful, and remove everything from the graph that isn't part of the story you are looking to tell.
+Remove duplicative labels and other elements, hide gridlines that aren't visually helpful, and remove everything from the graph that isn't part of the story you are looking to tell.
 -   Make use of ordering as a visual cue.
-For example, a bar chart that is ordered from largest bar to smallest bar is much easier to read.
+For example, a bar chart that has the bars ordered by size is much easier to read.
 -   Experiment with variations of a graph.
 For example, changing the bin width for histograms can yield different results.

 Setup